processing/pr05-grant/2024_NewBeginnings/final-reports/pr05_2024_final_report_Claudine_Chen.md

 The build.gradle + processing-library.gradle files of the processing template
 are large, and aren't easy to digest on first look.
-That's because they are not designed to be edited.
-Is this a missed opportunity for gaining familiarity with gradle? enkatsu's template is simple, invites and requires editing to configure to your library.
+That's because they are not designed to be edited. enkatsu's template is simple, invites and requires editing to configure to your library.

 ### The New Template

-The new template is a Gradle build script, an example library, combined the benefits of the model templates, in the following list:
+The new template is a Gradle build script, an example library, and an example documentation website.
+It combined the benefits of the model templates.
+All features are:

-- used jitpack to resolve Processing
+- use of jitpack to resolve Processing, instead of local jar files.
+Once Processing is offered on Maven, this will be changed to resolve via official sources.
+- A Gradle build file, that
-- asks user to edit build file directly, but with helpful comments, to add their own dependencies, library name, domain name, and version.
+  - asks user to edit build file directly,  to add their own dependencies, library name, domain name, and version.
-- It provides gradle tasks for releasing the library
+  - provides gradle tasks for releasing the library and all required artifacts
-- This template provides fully documented example code, and an example library,
+  - installs the library in a local Processing instance.
 - The template can be compiled as is.
-This provides a working example for the contributor to work from.
-Many people learn from example.
+It includes a working example library, and defaults that can be compiled.
+This provides a working example to work from.
+- This template provides fully documented example code that can be easily accessed in Processing from the examples menu.
 - It provides a new mkdocs powered documentation website example.
 This framework provides a simple format suitable for documentation websites, based on markdown files.
-- The template has a workflow that includes the necessary release artifacts, aside from the default for Github, which is the source code
+- The template has a workflow that includes the necessary release artifacts in a Github release.
+The default release artifacts only include the source code.
--

 ## Adding a New Contribution

-This project's objective was to refactor how Processing tracks contributions, considering the guiding principles.
+This project's objective was to refactor how Processing tracks contributions, considering the guiding principles of automation and intuitiveness.
 A previously manual process was automated, and the contributions data was consolidated into a database file.

 ### Logic of previous repository
 The previous process required the Processing librarian to add entries to the